Too Many Pulpits in Churches Are Filled with Cowards

 Now I realize that these topics are not the only truths preached and taught in the Scriptures.
 But they definitely are preached and taught in the New Testament, along with many other great truths such as grace, salvation in Jesus Christ, the love of God, and much more.

-• The solution?
+- • The solution?
 The apostle’s command to Timothy and to all preachers is: “Preach the Word.”
+Don't shirk your pastoral responsibilities.
 Don’t preach what people with itching ears want to hear to suit their own desires.
 Rather, preach the uncompromised truths of God’s Word, the Bible.

 2 Peter 2:5 …Noah, a preacher of righteousness…

-• That’s what we still need today, thousands of years after Noah.
-We need church pulpits filled with preachers of righteousness, who are not intimidated by man’s opinions and are not snared by the fear of man.
+- • That’s what we still need today, thousands of years after Noah.
+We need church pulpits filled with preachers of righteousness, who are not faint of heart and intimidated by man’s opinions and are not snared by the fear of man.

 Matthew 3:1-2 In those days John the Baptist came, preaching in the wilderness of Judea and saying, “Repent, for the kingdom of heaven has come near.”